anish03/weather-dash/README.md

 # Weather Dash

 Weather dash is a flask app that adds weather cards to your dashboard for different cities.
-You can add multiple cities or remove them.
 The app fetches live weather data from [OpenWeatherMap](https://openweathermap.org/)